princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 ### Deep Learning Settings

-We provide python and pytorch reimplemented NLOS methods, including FK, LCT and Phasor.
-The python inplementation is in DL_inference/utils while the pytorch implementations are in DL_inference/utils_pytorch.
+We provide our reimplementions of different NLOS methods in python and PyTorch.
+The python implementations are in DL_inference/utils, and the PyTorch implementations are in DL_inference/utils_pytorch.
 The file name starts with tf.
-You may directly check tflct.py, tffk.py and tfphasor.py.
+You may directly check tflct.py, tffk.py and tfphasor.py for NLOS methods LCT (Bback-projection included), F-K, and Phasor, respectively.

-In progress

 **License**
 The code and dataset are licensed under the following license: